-PortGroupPoolType
+PortGroupPoolType This pool type is based on distributed port groups of a vSphere distributed

-This pool type is based on distributed port groups of a vSphere distributed switch or third-party distributed switch on a vCenter Server that backs the Provider VDC.
+Provider VDC.

 2 Examine the VMWExtension response to locate the Link element that contains the URL for adding network pools to your cloud.

 This element has a rel attribute value of add and a type attribute value of application/vnd.vmware.admin.networkPool+xml, as shown here: